Monday, November 11, 2024

 Two big games took place Saturday – one in Oxford, Mississippi, and the other in Baton Rouge, Louisiana.
 Both games were played in the rain.
 In Oxford, the celebratory-record crowd of 68,126 rushed the field of Vaught-Hemingway Stadium after the game.
 In Baton Rouge, the fans couldn’t rush out of Tiger Stadium fast enough, as the third quarter came to an end.

 In Oxford, favored Georgia (7-2) fell to Ole Miss (8-2), 28-10.
 Georgia’s offense stumbled, fumbled and faltered throughout the game.
 The Dawgs were limited to a single touchdown in the first half and a single field goal in the second half.
-Georgia’s offense was stumbling, fumbling and faltering because Georgia quarterback Connor Beck was stumbling, fumbling and faltering.
+Georgia’s offense was stumbling, fumbling and faltering because Georgia quarterback Carson Beck was stumbling, fumbling and faltering.

 Beck was a wreck.
 The senior quarterback was responsible for all three of Georgia’s turnovers – two fumbles and an interception.
 Under Beck, the Dawgs only tallied 246 total yards.
 It was the second-straight game Beck was responsible for three turnovers.
 Last week, in a win against Florida, Beck threw three interceptions.